 On January 13, 1995, Canada's first proposed class action on behalf of nicotine-dependent and otherwise injured smokers, Caputo et al v.
-Imperial Tobacco et al50, was filed.
+Imperial Tobacco et al, 59 was filed.
 The lawsuit proposed to benefit millions of Ontario smokers and their families.
-The allegations were similar to those being levelled at the defendants' controlling and affiliate companies in other jurisdictions: negligence, misrepresentation, conspiracy, deception, suppression of research, and product liability.
+The allegations were similar to those being levelled at the defendants' controlling and affiliate companies in other jurisdictions-negligence, misrepresentation, conspiracy, deception, suppression of research, and product liability.
 However, in February 2004, the motion to have the action certified was not accepted by the court.
-The Canadian Press reported at the time that, "After nine years of legal wrangling, Superior Court Justice Warren Winkler ruled that the multi million-dollar suit, which could have become the largest lawsuit in Canadian history if allowed, was too broad and did not meet the requirements for certification."51 There was an outstanding cost motion brought by the defendants, wherein the defendants were seeking \$1.2 million from the plaintiff's solicitors.
-On March 8, 2005, Justice Winkler ruled that the defendants were not entitled to any costs related to the nine years of litigation or for the certification motion as it was involving public interest and health.
+Superior Court Justice Warren Winkler ruled that the suit was too broad and did not meet the requirements for certification.
+60

+There was an outstanding cost motion brought by the defendants, wherein the defendants were seeking \$1.2 million from the plaintiff's solicitors.
+On March 8, 2005, Justice Winkler ruled that the defendants were not entitled to any costs related to the nine years of litigation as it involved public interest and health.
 The court also dismissed the defendants' motion to recover costs against the plaintiffs' lawyers, holding that:

-[a]ccess to justice and other laudable goals of the CPA [Class Proceedings Act] will only served as long as there are counsel willing to take risks in order to advance the cause of plaintiffs of modest means or modest claims. ...
-The "chilling effect" of inordinate or improperly founded costs awards against the plaintiffs or their counsel will likely have the effect of rendering the goals underlying the CPA [including defendant behaviour modification] unachievable.52
+[a]ccess to justice and other laudable goals of the CPA [Class Proceedings Act] will only [be] served as long as there are counsel willing to take risks in order to advance the cause of plaintiffs of modest means or modest claims....
+The "chilling effect" of inordinate or improperly founded costs awards against the plaintiffs or their counsel will likely have the effect of rendering the goals underlying the CPA [including defendant behaviour modification] unachievable.
+61